epfl-lasa/ridgeback_ur5_controller/README.md

 * [obstacle_avoidance](https://github.com/epfl-lasa/ridgeback_ur5_controller/tree/devel/obstacle_avoidance): This package provides a simple obstacle-avoidance for the platform.
 It looks for the nearest obstacle using the laser sensors and remove the velocity components in that direction.
 * [cpr_bringup](https://github.com/epfl-lasa/ridgeback_ur5_controller/tree/devel/cpr_bringup): This package provide a series of launch files and ROS settings in order to start-up the real-robot as well as the simulator.
 * [cartesian_state_msgs](https://github.com/epfl-lasa/ridgeback_ur5_controller/tree/devel/cartesian_state_msgs): It contains the defintion of message type "PoseTwist" (combination of the standard ros/geometry_msgs pose and twist).

-DEVEL branch: Here, we will try to extend the admittance controller.
-1) the equilibrium point for the position and velocity will be received from a topic
-2) the parameters of the admittance control will be dynamically reconfigurable.

 ---